GHaxZ/dotfiles/README.md

 ```
 > [!IMPORTANT]
 > This script currently only works on openSUSE.
-To make it work on other distributions, clone this repository and change the config values at the top of the script.
+It can be easily modifed to work on other distributions, by cloning this repository and changing the config values at the top.

 <br>